 Most parents that I meet are keen to help their children with reading.
 They practise at home and put their kids into extra tuition to ensure that they are strong readers.
-As parents and teachers we often focus on this decoding skill or phonics.
+As parents and teachers, we often focus on decoding skills or phonics.
 What we often miss in our push to promote fluent and strong “readers” is the emphasis on meaning when we read.

 Reading and writing with a purpose

 As adults, we rarely read for the sake of sounding out or saying words.
 We always read for a purpose – to learn something, to understand the story, to find out information.
 Asking our children to read for this same purpose will help them read more fluently and read with the idea of understanding the text.
 The added benefit is that they might also enjoy it!